2001db8/simpleHTTPSserver.sh/README.md

 -p [port]    Define the port to listen on.
 Default port is 4443.
 ```

-Tested on linux and FreeBSD.
+Tested on Linux and FreeBSD.